 When they're over extended help them keep going to off balance

-In this application of Ward Off your partner over extends his push and lets his momentum take him through his movement.
+In this application of Roll back your partner over extends his push and lets his momentum take him through his movement.
 This application requires either a preparatory step back and/or a strong sinking action to execute properly.
 The other things remain relatively the same. the hand will connect at the shoulder, and hips will initiate all the movement.
 In order to yield to the force we must move our center away from the line of attack and help them continue through their intended target, helping them continue on.

 Daniel R. Hyde

 Licensed Massage Therapist

 U.S. Marine Corps